reubenharry/haskell-docs/docs/docs/index.md

 Ask questions about pages you don't understand via the `Comments` section at the bottom of each page.

-### Contributing

-Contribution from the Haskell community is heavily encouraged!
-See [here](https://github.com/reubenharry/haskell-docs/blob/main/Contributing.md).

 !!! disclaimer
     This documentation is a personal project, and not official Haskell documentation.
-Contributions are encouraged, by submitting a PR (see the button in the upper right corner of each page!).
+Contributions are encouraged, by submitting a PR.
+See here for a [style guide](https://github.com/reubenharry/haskell-docs/blob/main/Contributing.md).

-    If you don't want to submit a PR, but you see a mistake or have a question, please feel free to write a comment at the bottom of most pages.